Catalog of Mock Stellar Streams in Milky Way-Like Galaxies: Results

 Our model produces a full catalog of the tidal remnants of GCs that had non-zero mass at a lookback time $\sim$3.5~Gyr.
 The catalog provides data for each stream and their progenitor GCs in two data files.
 The first file contains masses, positions, velocities, energies, and ejection lookback times in the galactocentric frame for each star at the present time, for each stream.
 The second file contains information on the progenitor GCs, including their mass history during the period of stream generation, the positions and velocities of their orbits, the tidal tensor along their orbits over the period of stream generation, the present-day age, and $\feh$ for each cluster.
 Our repository on Github\footnote{\href{https://github.com/cholm-hansen/StreamCatalogs}{https://github.com/cholm-hansen/StreamCatalogs}} contains a description of the catalog, provides instructions for downloading it, and contains an example notebook showing how to calculate properties of the streams.

 In total, our four halos (523889, 519311, m12i, m12w) contain 287, 401, 391, and 392 streams respectively.
+Table \ref{tab:halosummary} shows for each halo the total number of streams, the total mass of stars in streams, as well as the total number of stars in streams.
 Figure~\ref{fig:allskyplot} shows every stream for one of the TNG halos (523889) plotted on the sky with our fiducial magnitude cut.
 Each remnant is colored by its metallicity, which is the same value for each star of a given cluster.
 There is rich variation in the structure of tidal features across the entire population.
 Toward the Galactic center, there is a spherical grouping of stars from multiple clusters similar in morphology to the Galactic bulge \citep{Wegg2013MNRAS}.
 These are predominantly clusters that have very small pericenters, where the tidal field is too strong to allow long, thin streams.
 At higher Galactic latitudes, there is an approximately uniform distribution of stars which have deviated significantly from their progenitor, identifiable as members of the stellar halo.
 Finally, there are many long and thin features which are clearly identifiable as stellar streams.